David Miller is a wonderful multi-faceted artist and author, with a several children’s books, such as ‘Rufus The Numbat’ and ‘Big and Me’ to his name.

 David describes his childhood as ‘very happy and fulfilled’ which is strongly reflected in his art style and subjects.

 David’s paper sculptures use primary colours in a joyful, childlike way and by virtue of being 3 dimensional posses a pleasing tactility and depth that draws the reader into the action.
-For example, one might want to reach out and pet his animals, the tiger emerging from the bamboo forrest or the mischievous little Numbat flying through the air on a skateboard.
+For example, one might want to reach out and pet his animals, the tiger emerging from the bamboo forest or the mischievous little Numbat flying through the air on a skateboard.
 Seemingly in anticipation of this natural urge to interact with his artworks, David’s first dip into the publishing industry was through releasing a book with instructions on how to create one’s own paper sculptures at home, titled ‘You Can Make Paper Sculptures’.
 Of this inaugural project he says:

 ‘From this, I was given the opportunity of illustrating Mem Fox’s book BOO TO A GOOSE.
 Which launched me into 20 years of illustrating children’s picture books, some of which I authored as well as illustrated.’